 A new article by personal finance expert Erica Sandberg talks about “Six Money Tips For Late-in-Life Divorces.”
 Tips for exiting an extended marriage include:

-Not surprisingly, the article notes that, “when one partner has always assumed the money management duties, the other is left with atrophied skills and a dangerous lack of awareness about how much they may own or owe.”
-Sandberg quotes Elizabeth Durso Branch, family law attorney and partner at McCurley, Orsinger, McCurley, Nelson & Downing in Dallas, who says that:
+Not surprisingly, the article notes that “when one partner has always assumed the money management duties, the other is left with atrophied skills and a dangerous lack of awareness about how much they may own or owe.”
+Sandberg quotes Elizabeth Durso Branch, family law attorney and partner at McCurley, Orsinger, McCurley, Nelson & Downing in Dallas, who says:

 “One would be surprised how many spouses have no idea what the other spouse earns, has in a 401(k) or even where their spouse banks.”

 A common solution to this scenario is for couples to schedule regular financial updates where the person who likes dealing with the finances updates the other about what accounts they have, how much is in each, what insurance policies they have and what they cover, what the house, car, etc. are worth and the like.
-Just because one spouse doesn’t tell the other what he or she earns or if one got a bonus or how much is in the 401(k) doesn’t mean there’s malevolent intent; not talking about those things can, however, exacerbate interpersonal issues where a lack of discussion or information can be seen as a lack of trust … which in turn can lead to big problems or even divorce.
-A number of case studies highlight how Money Habitudes is used by couples on their own, as well as by professional therapists and counselors, to open up a healthy, constructive, enlightening dialogue around money.
+If one partner doesn’t share details about their earnings, bonuses, or 401(k) balance, it doesn’t always mean they’re being purposely mean.
+But not talking about these things can make relationship issues worse.
+When there’s a lack of communication or information, it might seem like there’s no trust.
+This can lead to big problems, and sometimes even divorce.
+Couples use Money Habitudes in different situations, either on their own or with therapists.
+It helps them start a good, helpful conversation about money.